arshiya2704/cmpe281-piedpiper/Core value- Feedback.md

 - We will stick to our commitment and we will deliver our software early.
 - So that on regular basis, we can demonstrate our software early for changes needed in our product.
 - Frequently taking valuable feedback will be most helpful in making improvements and changes to reach to the final product.

+- It's very helpful to take feedback from peers to analyze progress and find flows.
+On regular basis, we discussed our
+  thoughts with each others to get feedback and do correction according to each other's valuable feedback.